Poles in Belarus: The "Polish operation" of the NKVD

-1939 invasion of Poland
+World War II

 Following the Nazi–Soviet Invasion of Poland in 1939, the Polish anti-German resistance movement Armia Krajowa was actively operating on the territory of modern Belarus, although many ethnic Belarusians also actively participated in the movement.
 Soon after the Soviet invasion of Poland, Poland was divided between Germany and the Soviet Union in accordance with the Molotov–Ribbentrop Pact.
 The eastern part was incorporated into the USSR following staged elections.
 Part of this area (West Belarus) was added to the Soviet republic of Belarus.

 In their attack, the Red Army overrun 52.1% of territory of interwar Poland with over 13,700,000 inhabitants.
 The Soviet occupation zone included also 336,000 new refugees who escaped from Polish lands invaded by Germany, numbering at around 198,000.
 Spreading terror throughout the region, the Soviet secret police (NKVD) accompanying the Red Army massacred Polish prisoners of war, and in less than two years, deported up to 1.5 million ethnic Poles to Siberia including Poles and Polish Jews from West Belarus.
 Twenty-one months after the Soviet invasion of Poland, during the German Operation Barbarossa of June 1941, West Belarus was overrun again by the Wehrmacht followed closely behind by Einsatzgruppen and the mass executions of Polish Jews commenced.

+1945–1989

 In 1945, the Big Three, Great Britain, the United States and the Soviet Union, established new borders for Poland.
 The Polish population was soon forcibly resettled as part of the Soviet-Polish population exchange.
 Many inhabitants of Belarus who identified themselves as Poles were allowed to go back to Poland.
-In exchange, several thousands of Belarusians from parts of the former Belastok Voblast were resettled to Belarus.
+In exchange, several thousands of Belarusians from parts of the former Belastok Region were resettled to Belarus.

 The remaining Polish minority in Belarus was significantly discriminated against during the times of the Soviet Union.
-Until 1949 all Polish language schools were replaced with the Russian, and not even a single one remained due to continuing policies of Sovietization.
+By 1949, all Polish-language schools were replaced with Russian, and not even a single one remained due to the continuing policies of Sovietization.
 All Polish organizations and social clubs were liquidated.
-Incidentally, the Poles were the only ethnic group in Belorussian SSR whose existence was denied by communist administration.
+Incidentally, the Poles were the only ethnic group in the Byelorussian SSR whose existence was denied by the communist administration.
+Until 1989, printing in Polish and teaching Polish in any form, including as a foreign language, was banned.
+The Catholic Church faced severe repression, with its institutions shut down, churches closed and turned into warehouses, and priests either killed or imprisoned in Gulag camps.
+By the 1980s, only a quarter of parishes remained, and slightly over half of them had a priest.
 The situation of the Polish minority started to improve only in the later years of the Soviet Union prior to its dissolution, but faced difficulties from the government of Alexander Lukashenko.